 User-friendly topological sort in OCaml

-Topological sorting is a relatively common task, but it's also relatively hard to generalize to for everyone's needs and keep it user-friendly.
-Wherever there are dependencies between tasks, whether it's a build automation tool like Make or something else, you need to sort them, and you also need to tell users what they are doing wrong.
+Topological sorting is a relatively common task, but it's also relatively hard to generalize to match everyone's needs and keep it user-friendly at the same time.
+Wherever there are dependencies between tasks, whether it's a build automation tool like Make or something else, you need to sort them, and you also need to tell users what they are doing wrong if an error occurs.

-We have many libraries that are great at generic graph manipulation but require developers to convert their data to a format that is designed to be able to be usable with any possible graph algorithm.
+We have many libraries that are great at generic graph manipulation but want you to convert the data to a format that is designed to be usable with any possible graph algorithm.
 At the same time they may be unable to represent data with non-existent dependencies, or produce an easily printable cyclic dependency error.

-We also have programs that either produce nondescript error messages or just resolve cycles as they please, like systemd.
+It may be the reason we have many programs that either produce nondescript dependency error messages or just resolve dependency cycles as they please, like systemd.

 I tried to make it as easy to use as the classic UNIX

-It also produces distinct errors for non-existent and circular dependencies:
+It also produces distinct errors for non-existent and circular dependencies.
+I went for a custom tri-state type

 It uses the classic Kahn's algorithm from 1962.
 The input is a